jtmoon79/super-speedy-syslog-searcher/README.md

 ### "syslog" definition

-In this project, the term "syslog" is used generously to refer any log message that has a datetime stamp on the first line of log text.
+In this project, the term "syslog" is used generously to refer to any log message that has a datetime stamp on the first line of log text.

 Technically, "syslog" is [defined among several RFCs](https://en.wikipedia.org/w/index.php?title=Syslog&oldid=1110915683#Internet_standard_documents)